betamaxteam/betamax/index.md

 #### Configuring HTTPBuilder

 	def http = new HTTPBuilder("http://groovy.codehaus.org")
-	http.client.routePlanner = new ProxySelectorRoutePlanner(
-	    http.client.connectionManager.schemeRegistry,
-	    ProxySelector.default
-	)
+	BetamaxRoutePlanner.configure(http.client)

 _HTTPBuilder_ also includes a [_HttpURLClient_][httpurlclient] class which needs no special configuration as it uses a `java.net.URLConnection` rather than _HttpClient_.

 ### Apache HttpClient 3.x

 [_HttpClient_ 3.x][httpclient3] is no longer supported but still fairly widely used.
-It does not take any notice of Java's HTTP proxy settings and does not have the `ProxySelectorRoutePlanner` facility that _HttpClient_ 4.x does.
+It does not take any notice of Java's HTTP proxy settings and does not have the `HttpRoutePlanner` facility that _HttpClient_ 4.x does.
 This means Betamax cannot work as seamlessly.
 You must set the host and port of the Betamax proxy on the _HttpClient_ instance explicitly and Betamax's `ignoreHosts` and `ignoreLocalhost` configuration properties will be completely ignored.

 #### Configuring HttpClient 3.x